Make Your Garden Butterfly Friendly

 Planting the right type of flowers is just as important as creating the right environment, taking into account all stages of a butterfly’s life.
 The plants you put in your garden must be caterpillar friendly to encourage the butterflies to lay their eggs in the first place, but they must also support the caterpillars after they have hatched.
 Many different species of butterflies and caterpillars only eat specific plants, so learning what species you’re attracting can help you give them what they’re after.
 This is another good thing about the Big Butterfly Count.
 It gets people outside recording and learning about the diversity of their gardens.

-Saying that, if there was one plant in particular that many different butterflies love its the Buddleia, aka The Butterfly Bush.
+If you want to be 100% certain of attracting butterflies, you can’t miss if you plant a Buddleia, aka The Butterfly Bush.
 This plant has it all.
-It’s easy to grow in most types of soils, there are lots of different varieties so you can easily get different coloured flowers that will produce lots of nectar, and it’s large which means it will attract butterflies very easily.
+It’s easy to grow in most types of soils, there are lots of varieties so you can easily get different coloured flowers that will produce lots of nectar, it’s highly scented, and can get quite large which means it will attract butterflies very easily.